 Deep into the Rabbit Hole

-Infiltrating an organization via inducing an employee to activate a malicious code is based on two core weakness points: The human factor which is quite easy and the ease of finding a technical vulnerability in the software used by the employee as described earlier.
+Infiltrating an organization via inducing an employee to activate a malicious code is based on two core weaknesses points: The human factor which is quite easy and the ease of finding a technical vulnerability in the software used by the employee as described earlier.
 There are multiple defense approaches addressing the human factor mostly revolving around training and education and the expected improvement is linear and slow.
-Addressing the second technical weakness is today’s one of the main lines of business in the world of cyber security, hence endpoint protection and more precisely preventing infiltration.
+Addressing the second technical weakness is today?s one of the main lines of business in the world of cybersecurity, hence endpoint protection and more precisely preventing infiltration.

 Tackling The Ease of Finding a Vulnerability

-Vulnerabilities disclosure practices, that serve as the basis for many attacks in the window of opportunity, have been scrutinized for many years and there is a real progress towards the goal of achieving a fine balance between awareness and risk aversion.
-Still, it is not there yet since there is no bullet proof way to isolate attackers from this public knowledge.
+Vulnerabilities disclosure practices, that serve as the basis for many attacks in the window of opportunity, have been scrutinized for many years and there is real progress towards the goal of achieving a fine balance between awareness and risk aversion.
+Still, it is not there yet since there is no bulletproof way to isolate attackers from this public knowledge.
 It could be that the area of advanced threat intelligence collaboration tools will evolve into that direction though it is too early to say.
-It is a tricky matter to solve, as it is everybody’s general problem and at the same time nobody’s specific problem.
-The second challenge is the fact that if a vulnerability exists in application X and there is a malicious code that can exploit this vulnerability then it will work anywhere this application X is installed.
+It is a tricky matter to solve, as it is everybody?s general problem and at the same time nobody?s a specific problem.
+The second challenge?is the fact?that if a vulnerability exists in application X and there is a malicious code that can exploit this vulnerability then it will work anywhere this application X is installed.

 Different Proactive Defense Approaches